coderforlife/google-drive-tools/README.md

 * Stripping answers only works for Google Docs (could add support for Google Sheets)
 * Copying a document removes all comments and suggestions (limitation of Google Drive API)
 * Grabbing groups from a Google Sheet can only use the first sheet/tab
+* Slow, should be able to speed it up with multithreading, but then it deadlocks...